d2l-ai/d2l-en/chapter_deep-learning-basics/softmax-regression-scratch.md

 def softmax(X):
     X_exp = X.exp()
     partition = X_exp.sum(axis=1, keepdims=True)
-    return X_exp / partition  # The broadcast mechanism is applied here.
+    return X_exp / partition  # The broadcast mechanism is applied here
 ```

 As you can see, for any random input, we turn each element into a non-negative number.
 Moreover, each row sums up to 1, as is required for a probability.